Higashi-Murayama Station: History

 The station opened on 21 December 1894.

 Station numbering was introduced on all Seibu Railway lines during fiscal 2012, with Higashi-Murayama Station becoming "SS21" for the Shinjuku Line and "SK05" for the Kokubunji and Seibuen Lines.

 In 2015, construction began on a new elevated station facility for all lines.
-The relocation of all services into the new elevated structure is scheduled to take place in 2024.
+The relocation of all services into the new elevated structure was originally scheduled to take place in 2024, but delays pushed the completion of relocation until at least 2027, with other access projects continuing until 2030.
+On 29 June 2025, the outbound Shinjuku Line tracks of the station were shifted onto new elevated platforms.